Skip to main content

 See above offsetting section for details of how Castrol purchases and retires carbon credits to achieve carbon neutrality.

-Table 6.1 - Scope 1 and 2, extracted from PAS 2060 Qualifying Explanatory Statement - Castrol Carbon Neutral Scope 1 and 2, contains the list of offset credits retired in relation to 2022 and more information about the projects they are from.
+Table 6.1 - Scope 1 and 2, extracted from PAS 2060 Qualifying Explanatory Statement - Castrol Carbon Neutral Scope 1 and 2, contains the list of offset credits retired in relation to the period in scope and more information about the projects they are from.

 Documentation and verification

-“Carbon neutrality of Scope 1 and Scope 2 GHG Emissions achieved by Castrol in accordance with PAS 2060:2014 at 31st December 2022 with the commitment to maintain to 31st December 2023, for the period commencing 1st January 2023, DNV certified”
+“Carbon neutrality of Scope 1 and Scope 2 GHG emissions achieved by Castrol in accordance with PAS 2060:2014 at 31st December 2023 with the commitment to maintain to 31st December 2024, for the period commencing 1st January 2024, DNV certified”

 The QES is being provided in English only, because this version was assured by DNV.
 Translated versions are not assured.